swagchat/chat-api/README.md

 ## Quick start

-Just run the executable binary.
+# Just run the executable binary

 You can download binary from [Release page](https://github.com/fairway-corp/swagchat-api/releases)